honnibal/claude-skills/README.md

 still processed by the model.
 A malicious skill could embed hidden instructions that you would never see when previewing the file on GitHub.

-In other words: **a skill file is remote code execution.** Claude Code operates with broad access to your machine --- your filesystem, your shell, your git credentials, your environment variables.
+**Skill files are maximum privilege remote code execution.** Claude Code operates with broad access to your machine --- your filesystem, your shell, your git credentials, your environment variables.
 A skill that says "helpful refactoring assistant" in its visible text could contain a hidden HTML comment telling the